-Ergonomic evaluations should be requested and completed as quickly as possible; however, completion will depend largely on available time, resources, etc. When a constraint exists, ERA's should be scheduled based upon the following priorities:
+ERA's should be requested and completed as quickly as possible; however, completion will depend largely on available time, resources, etc. When a constraint exists, ERA's should be scheduled based upon the following priorities:

-- Any job, process, operation or workstation which has contributed to a work-related injury. - A job, process, operation or workstation that has historically contributed to a work-related injury. - Specific jobs, processes, operations or workstations that have the potential to cause a work-related injury.
+- Any job, process, operation, or workstation which has contributed to a work-related injury. - A job, process, operation, or workstation that has historically contributed to a work-related injury. - Specific jobs, processes, operations or workstations that have the potential to cause a work-related injury.

-ERA/Ergonomic Evaluation Methods
+ERA/Ergonomic Evaluation Methods.

-Various methods will be used to evaluate problem jobs including but not limited to:
+Various methods will be used to evaluate problem jobs including: